 The water utility market is in its biggest shakeup since privatisation offering the opportunity for water companies to secure new business and drive brand growth.
 Water supply and the management of sewage and drainage are no longer restricted to a monopoly of regional suppliers, empowering businesses, charities and the public sector to switch providers.

 With B2B water retailing still in its infancy, the timing is perfect for water companies to build a reputation as a market leader, disruptor and authority in the new open market.
-But of course, there are challenges too; primarily low awareness about the changes and the increased importance of brand differentiation in a more competitive environment.
+But of course, there are challenges too.
+Primarily, there is low awareness about these changes and the increased importance of brand differentiation in a more competitive environment.

 Strategic video marketing

 Strategically planned video is the most powerful tool we have as marketers to elicit behaviour change in our audiences.
 It’s even been shown in the lab that moving stories cause an empathetic response in the viewer – a chemical reaction in their brains – that increases the likelihood that they will respond to a call to action.
 (See Paul Zak’s studies).

 Read on to find out how to take advantage of the power of video to encourage them to make a switch and drive brand growth.